-Avnet’s EC operating group primarily supports high and medium-volume customers.
+Avnet’s EC operating group primarily supports high-volume customers.
 It markets, sells, and distributes electronic components from the world’s leading electronic component manufacturers, including semiconductors, IP&E components (interconnect, passive and electromechanical components), and other integrated and embedded components.

-EC serves a variety of markets ranging from industrial to automotive to defense and aerospace.
+EC serves a variety of markets ranging from automotive to medical to defense and aerospace.
 It offers an array of customer support options throughout the entire product lifecycle, including both turnkey and customized design, supply chain, new product introduction, programming, logistics and post-sales services.

-Within the EC operating group for 2023, net sales of approximately 85% consist of semiconductor products, approximately 13% consist of interconnect, passive, and electromechanical components, and approximately 2% consist of computers, and approximately 1% consist of other products and services.
+Within the EC operating group for 2022, net sales of approximately 80% consist of semiconductor products, approximately 17% consist of interconnect, passive, and electromechanical components, approximately 2% consist of computers, and approximately 1% consist of other products and services.

 Design Chain Solutions